yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

   f >> g = f >>= \_ -> g

-  -- You should generally safely ignore this function -- which I believe exists for historical reason fail :: String -> m a fail = error
+  -- You should generally safely ignore this function -- which I believe exists for historical reasons fail :: String -> m a fail = error
 ~~~~~~